Get Started with Compliance Training (as Painlessly as Possible)

 One of the critical functions of L&D is to make sure that all employees have received up-to-date compliance training.
 Managing compliance seems complicated at first, but good record-keeping and automation make these administrative tasks much easier.

 • Make compliance training a part of the onboarding process so that employees go into their role knowing all the relevant legal and safety information.
-Studies have shown that early compliance training has more of an impact on knowledge retention and employee attitudes.
+Early compliance training is proven to have more of an impact on knowledge retention and employee attitudes.

 • Monitor to make sure that employees complete their assigned training.
 Use training software to track course completions and send reminders to employees who still need to complete courses.
 Automation keeps you from having to nag people in person.
 It also creates an electronic record of course completion, which is vital in case of an audit or litigation.